nasa-jpl/autoRIFT/README.md

 ***Final motion velocity results by combining outputs from "Geogrid" (i.e. matrix of conversion coefficients from the Demo at https://github.com/leiyangleon/Geogrid) and "autoRIFT" modules: (a) estimated motion velocity from Landsat-8 data (x-direction; in m/yr), (b) coarse motion velocity from input data (x-direction; in m/yr), (c) estimated motion velocity from Landsat-8 data (y-direction; in m/yr), (b) coarse motion velocity from input data (y-direction; in m/yr).
 Notes: all maps are established exactly over the same geographic-coordinate grid from input.***

-_Note: in order to use autoRIFT, the optical images have to be co-registered with the same x- and y-limits in map coordinates_
+_Note: in order to use autoRIFT, the optical images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates_

 ## 6. Install